Lizard Point, Cornwall

 Lizard Point (Penn Lysardh) in Cornwall is at the southern tip of the Lizard Peninsula.
 It is situated half-a-mile (800 m) south of Lizard village in the civil parish of Landewednack and about 11 miles (18 km) southeast of Helston.

-Lizard Point is the most southerly point on mainland Great Britain at 49° 57' 30" N. With the exception of parts of the Isles of Scilly, it is the southernmost part of England and the wider United Kingdom.
+Lizard Point is the most southerly point on mainland Great Britain at 49° 57' 30" N.

 History and geography

 Lizard Point is for many ships the starting point of their ocean passage and a well known shipping hazard.
 The Lizard Lighthouse is situated at Lizard Point.
 Immediately below the lighthouse, situated in what used to be a hotel, is the YHA Lizard Youth Hostel.
 Lizard Point is situated within Caerthillian to Kennack SSSI (Site of Special Scientific Interest), noted for its biological and geological interest.
 Polpeor Cove is a small cove to the east of Lizard Point.

 The area is famous for its carved serpentine items, which range from ornaments to the pump handles in the Five Pilchards public house, in Porthallow.
 The geology of Lizard is of particular interest, being interpreted as an ophiolite, a piece of ocean floor, with a number of planned walks available from local tourist authorities to discover more about the local rocks.

 The first sighting of the Spanish Armada on mainland Britain was off Lizard Point at 3 pm on 29 July 1588.

 The Battle at the Lizard, between the English and the French navies during the War of the Spanish Succession, took place off The Lizard on 21 October 1707.